JuliaTurkuDataScience/FdeSolver.jl/README.md

  * the Horizon 2020 Programme of the European Union within the [FindingPheno project](https://www.findingpheno.eu/) under grant agreement No 952914.
  * Research Council of Finland (grant 330887)

+ Package documentation is compiled according to the guidelines provided in [PkgTutorial.jl](https://juliaturkudatascience.github.io/PkgTutorial.jl/dev/).

 ## Publications

 **Kindly cite this work** as follows: